Hydra-Chain/hydragon-assets/staking-integration-guide.md

 ### How Withdrawing Works

 After the undelegating, a user can withdraw the available Hydra after the waiting period! <br>
-Withdraw functions are called in the HydraDelegation contract, except `withdraw` for vested position.
+Withdraw functions are called in the HydraDelegation contract, except `withdraw` for vested positions.

 #### Pending Withdraw

-For checking pending withdraws that a not available yet (still in the waiting period):
+For checking pending withdraws that are not available yet (still in the waiting period):

 ```solidity
 function pendingWithdrawals(address account) external view returns (uint256);